 - Stencils: Add pattern and colors to walls, fabrics and even stair treads with a Moroccan stencil.
 Decorate furniture with an inlay or African Kuba design for tables, cabinets, dressers and chairs.

-- Tablecloths: A bohemian sunflower or blue pastoral tablecloth is a great way to add color to a dining area.
+- Tablecloths: A bohemian sunflower or Phoenix multi bright striped tablecloth is a great way to add color to a dining area.

 - Pillows: Go with cheap pillows or save even more by sewing new covers for existing pillows.